Lips7/Matcher/matcher_rs/README.md

 ## License

 `matcher_rs` is licensed under the MIT OR Apache-2.0 license.
-See the [LICENSE](../License.md) file for more information.

 ## More Information